-The residences predicted to be significantly impacted by Pit 2 operations are R13 (Renshaw, impacted by Pit 2 mining combined with rail noise), R25 (Tuck-Lee, impacted by noise), R5 (Swords, impacted by noise and blasting) and R20 (Williamson, impacted by noise).
+The residences predicted to be significantly impacted by Pit 2 operations are R13 (Renshaw, impacted by Pit 2 mining combined with rail noise), R25 (Tuck-Lee, impacted by noise), R5 (Swords, impacted by noise and blasting), R6 (Thompson, impacted by noise) and R20 (Williamson, impacted by noise).
 These locations may be omitted as noise monitoring locations for Pit 2, although other locations may be included by DEC.